adafruit/Adafruit-WebIDE/README.md

 TODO
 ====
 - Loads of stuff
+- merge latest adafruit repo changes
+- basic command line access
 - rename folders/files
 - delete folders/files
 - how to handle adding to known_hosts
 - generate ssh key, and add to bitbucket
-- git pull adafruit git repo?
 - resizable left-nav?
 - file tree for advanced users?
 - security...especially with running the ruby and python code